godotengine/godot-docs/classes/class_inputeventmousemotion.rst

 | *Getter* | get_relative()      |
 +----------+---------------------+

-Mouse position relative to the previous position (position at the last frame).
+The mouse position relative to the previous position (position at the last frame).

 .. _class_InputEventMouseMotion_property_speed: